Subscribe to updates

 Corporate Plan 2025-2029

-The Executive endorsed the draft Corporate Plan for 2025-2029, subject to amendments following feedback from the Corporate Scrutiny Committee.
-This plan is a crucial part of the council's budget and policy framework.
-The council could have chosen not to have a Corporate Plan, but this would have made future decision-making harder and less transparent.
-The plan will now be presented to Full Council in December for formal adoption.
+The Executive endorsed the draft Corporate Plan for 2025-2029, subject to any amendments arising from feedback received from the Corporate Scrutiny Committee.
+The Corporate Plan is a key component of the council's budget and policy framework and will be presented to Full Council in December for formal adoption.
+The alternative of not having a Corporate Plan was rejected as it would leave a significant gap in the council's policy framework, making future decision-making more difficult and less transparent.

 Finance and Performance Report - Quarter 2